-So you’ve made sure that all the essential elements of your CRO strategy are implemented and refined.
+So you’ve made sure that all the essential elements of your CO strategy are implemented and refined.
 However, for some reason, your visitors are just abandoning their journey way too soon, or suddenly.
 Don’t feel defeated just yet.
-After all, CRO doesn’t just end once all the strategies are in place.
+After all, CO doesn’t just end once all the strategies are in place.

 Assessment and making necessary adjustments are part of the continuing process guaranteeing success.
 Getting stuck somewhere is a good place for you to step back, and reassess the following metrics to see what exactly needs further improvement:

 - Unique and Returning Visitors